kepps-usr/seafile-kubernetes/README.md

+Don't forget to change the namespace and path or other configuration as you need

-to deploy seafile-testing-v4-final-with-secret.yaml you must create a secret for seafile_db and seafile_server
+To deploy seafile-testing-v4-final-with-secret.yaml you must create a secret for seafile_db and seafile_server.

-follow this command :
+Follow this command :

 # Seafile Database Secret
     kubectl create secret generic seafile-db-secret -n seafile-testing \